Roommate Safety Tips

 Create a Roommate Agreement

 Put expectations in writing: rent split, utilities, chores, guests, quiet hours, shared spaces, and move-out notice.
 This prevents misunderstandings later.
+Use our free template.

 Document the Property